scrthq/gitpitch/PITCHME.md

 ## Objectives

+***

-During this training session, we're going to cover the following:
+During this training session, we're going to cover...
-* Key terms used when talking about SAML SSO
+* key terms used when talking about SAML SSO
-* What goes into a typical SAML integration
+* what goes into a typical SAML integration
-* Deeper dive into SAML
+* deeper dive into SAML
-* Troubleshooting tips and tricks
+* troubleshooting tips and tricks

 ---